lauhkz/projects/boot_dev/grocery_shopping.md

    - [x] ~~receipt: A dictionary containing all the items Emma purchased, even stuff not on her list.
 The keys are the items names~~

-   - [ ] unpurchased_items: a list of all the item names in grocery_list that weren't found in items_purchased in order. and values are their respective prices from the item_prices dictionary.
+   - [ ] unpurchased-items: a list of all the item names in grocery-list that weren't found in items-purchased in order. and values are their respective prices from the item-prices dictionary.

    - [x] ~~total: the total cost of all the items that were purchased.~~